 There’s so much information online about any topic, any industry, any profession.

 It’s actually an enormous opportunity for students.

 It projected to be a $1B a day industry.

 They get educated, they give back to newcomers.
 This cycle is changing how people deal with colleges and universities.

 So, is University really worth it?
 Let me share my journey.

 Is University Worth It?
 My Journey

 When I was at University I learned a lot.
 There was a ton of knowledge.
 Serious stuff.
 Of course, this knowledge is the next level compared to high-school education.

 I learned how to run businesses, how to manage personnel, how to handle production problems, how to organize a company financially, how to expand in new areas and markets, how to deal with clients.

 All this knowledge was great, absolutely.

 There Was Something Missing

-All this knowledge was the plain theory.
+All this knowledge was just plain theory.
 But when you don’t apply what you learn immediately in the business world, you get left behind.